strainer/Fdrandom.js/readme.md

 p.mixup(inray,outstr)

 var hexstr=p.mixof(instr,"0x",8)   //like mixup but mix*of*
-var decstr=p.mixof(inray,"",8,0,9) //8 of 0 to 9
+var decstr=p.mixof(inray,"",8,3,7) //string of 8 elements 3 to 7
+var mxdarr=p.mixof(inray)          //1 element of all
+var mxdstr=p.mixof(instr,2)        //2 of instr as a string
-var decchr=p.mixof(inray)          //1 of 0 to 9 as an element
+var mxdarr=p.mixof(instr,[],2)     //2 of instr as elements

-//no output object will add to end of input object (inray) decstr=p.mixof(inray,8,0,9)
+//no output string or array will add to end of input array (inray) decstr=p.mixof(inray,8,0,9)

 //eg. make a random uuid: